Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Para Hills has 58 active public transport stops, all of which are bus stops.
-These stops are served by 25 different routes that together facilitate 1,853 weekly passenger trips.
-The accessibility to these services is rated excellent, with residents typically located just 155 meters from the nearest stop.
+These stops are served by 25 different routes that collectively facilitate 1,853 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located 155 meters from the nearest transport stop.
+Most residents commute outward due to Para Hills being primarily residential.
+Car remains the dominant mode of transportation at 89%, while bus use accounts for 8%.
+On average, there are 1.5 vehicles per dwelling in the area.

 Frequently Asked Questions - Transport